-(Update: November 18, 2016) The Transit Element of the MTP, along with related sections of the MTP Map and Goals and Policies Document, are currently undergoing a comprehensive update.
-The primary changes are to incorporate new policies and strategies included in the Transit Development Plan (TDP) adopted by the County Board in July 2016.
-The proposed changes are to be heard by the Transportation Commission, Planning Commission and County Board at their January 2017 meetings.
+The Transit Element of the MTP, along with related sections of the MTP Map and Goals and Policies Document, underwent a comprehensive update and were adopted by the County Board on February 25, 2017.
+The primary changes incorporated new policies and strategies included in the Transit Development Plan (TDP) adopted by the County Board in July 2016.

 Arlington envisions itself as becoming, if not already being, one of the nation’s best places to bicycle.
 It’s Arlington’s vision that everyone — residents, incoming daily commuters and visitors — feel safe and comfortable biking on the County’s streets and trails.
 The bicycle element of the MTP sets forth the plan for making that vision a reality.